 (END of the COLD WAR and the SOVIET UNION – continued)

-The socialist economies in Eastern Europe had been suffering along with that of the Soviet Union, with Gorbachev looking toward glasnost (openness) as a remedy for their economic troubles.
-In Hungary, one of the more economically advanced satellite nations, twenty-five percent of the population was living in dire poverty.
+The socialist economies in Eastern Europe had been suffering along with that of the Soviet Union, with Gorbachev looking toward glasnost (openness and transparency) as a remedy for their economic troubles.
+In Hungary – one of the more economically advanced satellite nations – twenty-five percent of the population was living in dire poverty.
 In December, 1988, Gorbachev announced in a speech to the United Nations General Assembly that by 1991 he intended to pull Soviet tanks and troops out of East Germany, Czechoslovakia and Hungary.
 For Hungarians this was encouraging news, and the Hungarians demonstrated for the freedom to create a political party, or parties, independent of Hungary's Communist Party.

 Some anti-Communists in the United States had argued that Communists would never liberalize.
 They had claimed that Communism had to be overthrown by force.
 Now they were being proved wrong.

 In early July, Gorbachev pledged that the Poles and Hungarians were free to determine their own future.
 Gorbachev believed that Communist leaders in the Warsaw Pact countries should try hanging onto power by being good Communists, that is, by winning the support of the masses.
 It may also be that Gorbachev believed that the Warsaw Pact countries were not worth hanging onto, that they were costing the Soviet Union more money than value being received in return.